Thursday, 7 August 2014

 31.0

-The above table indicates that the share prices have a direct relationship with EPS.
-Maintaining reserves by tightening the dividend policy and investing in future projects will certainly raise the EPS in long term which will ultimately increase the share price.
+The table indicates that share prices have a direct relationship with EPS.
+Maintaining reserves by tightening the dividend policy and investing in future projects will certainly raise the EPS in the long term, which will ultimately increase the share price.

 Conclusion

-Paying dividend, especially huge cash dividend, can be costly in the long term.
-When it comes to developing new projects, the hydropower companies first of all should try to construct the project from its own reserve.
+Paying dividends — especially large cash dividends — can be costly in the long term.
+When it comes to developing new projects, hydropower companies should first try to construct the project from their own reserves.

-Developing project by issuing right shares is not a healthy way of maximizing the wealth.
-By nature, return in hydropower companies is fixed and adding unnecessary equity burden is not the right way.
+Developing projects by issuing right shares is not a healthy way of maximizing shareholder wealth.
+By nature, returns in hydropower are fixed, and adding unnecessary equity burdens is not the right approach.

-I understand dividend policy of the company depends on many things but my analysis is another dimension to show how hydropower companies can be more profitable.
+I understand that a company’s dividend policy depends on many factors, but my analysis provides another perspective on how hydropower companies in Nepal can be more profitable.

 No comments: